Skip to main content

 Primary Series

-A complete primary vaccine series for solid organ transplant recipients aged 5 years and up involves two doses of an XBB.1.5 COVID-19 vaccine (Individuals who began their primary series with non-XBB.1.5 COVID-19 vaccines will continue to receive a three-dose primary series).
-Instead of one dose, two doses of an XBB.1.5 COVID-19 vaccine offer better protection for people who are immunocompromised, and is safe and recommended for transplant recipients who have never been vaccinated.
-If you were vaccinated before your transplant, you may have only received one dose of an XBB.1.5 COVID-19 vaccine and that is acceptable.
+A complete primary vaccine series for solid organ transplant recipients aged 5 years and up involves two doses of a COVID-19 vaccine.
+Two doses of COVID-19 vaccines offer better protection for people who are immunocompromised and is safe and recommended for transplant recipients who have never been vaccinated.
+A third dose may also be recommended by your healthcare team.
+If you were vaccinated before your transplant, you may have only received one dose of a COVID-19 vaccine and that is acceptable.

-A complete primary vaccines series for transplant recipients aged 6 months to under 5 years involves three doses of an XBB.1.5 COVID-19 Moderna SPIKEVAX vaccine, or four doses of an XBB.1.5 Pfizer BioNTech COMIRNATY vaccine.
+A complete primary vaccines series for transplant recipients aged 6 months to under 5 years involves three doses of the COVID-19 Moderna SPIKEVAX vaccine, or four doses of the Pfizer BioNTech COMIRNATY vaccine.

 Additional Doses